faisalmlalani/faisalmlalani.github.io/_posts/2020-03-31-heroes-covid-19-edition.md

 __Sources__: [Italians Find ‘a Moment of Joy in This Moment of Anxiety’](https://www.nytimes.com/2020/03/14/world/europe/italians-find-a-moment-of-joy-in-this-moment-of-anxiety.html), [Being our best selves during coronavirus](https://www.youtube.com/watch?v=xdw7WEMe9AI&t=157s)

 ## The Innovators
-Complacency is yet another victim of the coronavirus; fortunately, when complacency falls, the fires in the eyes of engineers, developers, and scientists of the world come alive.
+Complacency is yet another victim of the coronavirus; fortunately, when complacency dies, the fires in the eyes of engineers, developers, and scientists of the world come alive.

 From [3D printing ventilator valves in Brescia](https://www.medicaldevice-network.com/news/3d-printed-valves-covid-19-italy/) to [tracking the essential supplies of local grocery stores in Austin](https://cbsaustin.com/news/local/two-ut-students-launch-website-that-tracks-store-inventories), innovators of all ages are pulling out their metaphorical toolboxes and getting to work on creative solutions to the new, pandemic-related problems of our time.

 The United Nations has even called for [an open brief to all creators](https://www.talenthouse.com/i/united-nations-global-call-out-to-creatives-help-stop-the-spread-of-covid-19) to help the world through these troubling times by building something to encourage social distancing, stop the spread of misinformation, make donating more accessible, and more.

-## The YouTubers
+## The Influencers

 It seems the positivity train is picking up steam: celebrities with far more star power than I are amplifying the optimism of the masses.